 We had launched an experimental feature for Nepali Spell Checker to autocorrect common errors.
 Based on feedback from our users that highlighted how the feature had made it easier for them to use the spell checker, and based on its popularity in a short period of time, we have graduated this experimental feature to the core product.

 The "Autocorrect" feature now detects more errors.
 The spell checker consists of a dataset of common incorrect terms and their correct forms on which the autocorrect feature depends.
 The feature looks at the set and then uses grammar rules to detect a wide variety of common errors.
 In order to make sure that the results returned by the autocorrect feature are correct, the dataset has been manually verified by the Nepali language subject-matter experts.
 Whenever an incorrect form of a term can have more than one correct forms, the autocorrect feature does not automatically correct the term, but rather presents all possible correct forms, ranked in descending order of relevancy, back to the user.

 The autocorrect feature has been hugely popular and the insights obtained from its use during its experimental phase showed that it saved a lot of time to our users, as they did not have to spend time accepting suggestions for obvious errors.
-With this feature, now the users can concentrate more on aspects other than manually clicking "Replace" or "Replace All" buttons to accept suggestions for the obvious errors.
+With this feature, now the users can concentrate more on aspects other than manually clicking "Correct" or "Correct All" buttons to accept suggestions for the obvious errors.
 As the app matures, the dataset and the rules will continue to improve providing more value to our users.

 Other experimental features